-And your body doesn’t forget; once you have antibodies, you have them forever.
 If the same antigen reappears, your body wastes no time identifying the enemy and recruiting killer cells to neutralize it.
 This is how immunizations prevent viruses and diseases: You introduce a small enough amount of an antigen that you don’t get sick, but a big enough amount that your body produces antibodies that will protect you against future attacks.

 What Can Go Wrong with Your Immune System